Interpreting profiling data

 A list of functions for the selected session is displayed in the Execution Time view.

-- From this table, select a function and right-click to Show Calls.
+- From this table, to show the calls of a specific function, select a function, right-click, and select Show Calls.

 The call tree shows you a list of all of the functions called by the selected function.
 Using a call tree, you can see exactly where the app spends its time, and which functions are used in the process.
 The call tree lets you drill into specific call traces to analyze which ones have the greatest performance impact.
 To set the starting point of the call tree, drill down from a thread entry function to see how the actual time is distributed for each of its function descendants.